LaunchAcademy/modeling-a-deck-of-cards-js/README.md

-# Basic OOP in Js: Songs and Albums Exercise
+# Basic OOP in JS: Songs and Albums Exercise

 - create a Song class with a `title`, `duration` and `genre`
 - make a "`like`" method on your `Song` class that outputs that the user has liked the song (mention the title)